abcdec/MinFFS/README.md

   - Run x.bat to run built MinFFS.exe.
 It will copy necessary files to bin-debug and launch MinFFS.exe from bin-debug.
   - Run p.bat to create distributable binary package installer
     - p.bat may need to be modified if Unicode NSIS packager is not in installed in default location.
 Update following line if needed.
+  - Run t.bat to run pre-defined test scripts.
+The test requires AutoIt.
+Test summary is stored as ExMinFFS_Test_Result_Summary.txt, and detailed logs are stored in ExMinFFS_Test_Result_Log.txt

 ```
     "C:\Program Files (x86)\NSIS\Unicode\makensis.exe" MinFFS-Setup.nsi